|

 Dad's Preview:

-A German U-boat torpedoes a cruise ship.
+German U-boat is also destroyed.
 Only eight survive,

-then a German survivor is also pulled aboard.
+until a German survivor is also pulled out of the sea.
 There is much

 debate about what to do with (or to) the kraut, since his side